MWDelaney/ZeroPoint-Admin/README.md

 ```

 ## Usage
-This repository is intended as an example, and probably includes more features that your website needs.
+This repository is intended as an example, and probably includes more features than your website needs.
 Use it as a reference to build your own CMS configuration.

 To integrate this into your project, copy the `content/admin` folder into your [ZeroPoint Starter](https://getzeropoint.com) project's `content` directory.
 Then, customize the templates and configuration files as needed.